dheero/OBF.github.io/wiki/BOSC/Prepare_for_Vienna.md

     which currently cannot be satisfied with readily available toolkits and a summary of the problem sufficient to engage developers into discussions on how to solve the problem.
-The last venue of day two will be devoted to allowing attendees to present ideas for solving these problems.
-Talks for both venues will be 5 minutes long, with a few minutes for questions for the audience.
+The last venue of day two will be devoted to allow attendees to present ideas for solving these problems.
+Talks for both venues will be 5 minutes long, with a few minutes for questions from the audience.
 All problems, and ideas for solution will be published on the BOSC web site.
 2. New Informatics Technologies in Bioinformatics: This venue is devoted to the development of systems which make use of newer